-At Joan’s call center, they utilize Genesys which offers many different security features and requirements that make it easy for Joan to do her job safely and securely while still being productive.
-That in combination with internal security processes and protocols ensure that the call center is able to provide a stellar customer experience without the headaches of extensive security.
+At Joan’s contact center, they utilize Genesys which offers many different security features and requirements that make it easy for Joan to do her job safely and securely while still being productive.
+That in combination with internal security processes and protocols ensure that the contact center is able to provide a stellar customer experience without the headaches of extensive security.

-Take a look into Joan’s call center and how the Genesys security features are leveraged along with internal processes.
+Take a look into Joan’s contact center and how the Genesys security features are leveraged along with internal processes.

 Internal Processes & Procedures